alivia-23/recipe-store/README.md

 ### REST Services

-* You will need to add REST services to fulfill the needs of the application
+* Added REST services to fulfill the needs of the application
-* Pick services data, methods, URLs, and status codes to match the requirements of RESTful services as described in class
+* Picked services data, methods, URLs, and status codes to match the requirements of RESTful services as described in class
 * Any request/response bodies will be in JSON (if they are present)
-* Store the author (username) of a new recipe, along with any created id for that recipe
+* Stored the author (username) of a new recipe, along with any created id for that recipe

 ### Persistence
 * There is no particular persistence requirement: the data need only persist as long as the server is running
-* If you restart the server, the data is lost
+* If we restart the server, the data is lost
-* You may pre-populate some recipes if you wish
+* Pre-populated some recipes

-## Allowances
-* You may create your HTML as you see fit, but it must be fundamentally semantically valid and other best practices from class
-* You may create the CSS as you see fit but you must follow the best practices given in class
-* You may add icons and background images but there is no requirement to do so
-* You may use `express`, `cookie-parser`, and any other modules that have been used in class

 ## Restrictions
-* You must provide meaningful, and where applicable, ACTIONABLE error messages for your user on the page (for service calls)
+* Provided meaningful, and where applicable, ACTIONABLE error messages for users on the page (for service calls)
-* You should use no external libraries of any kind save for those explicitly allowed
+* Used no external libraries of any kind save for those explicitly allowed
-* Do not use React
-* Your JS, HTML, and CSS files must uphold the best practices from class (some, but not all, are listed below)
+* JS, HTML, and CSS files upholds the best practices from class (some, but not all, are listed below)
-* You may not use floats to do more than manage flowing text with images
+* Did not used floats to do more than manage flowing text with images
-* You may not use HTML tables or CSS table layouts
+* Did not used HTML tables or CSS table layouts
-* Do not have any files in your PR except for the exam (no files from other assignments, for example)
-* Do not use var
+* Did not used var
-* Do not use alert
+* Did not used alert
-* Do not use terrible variable names
+* Did not used terrible variable names
 * Do not have console.log debugging messages or commented out code
 * The only permitted client-side storage is a single cookie to track login
-* Do not use window.location or other redirects
+* Did not used window.location or other redirects
-* You may not use CSS preprocessors, minifiers, or other tools to modify your CSS
+* Did not used CSS preprocessors, minifiers, or other tools to modify your CSS
-* There should only be a single page load
+* There is only be a single page load